whatheway/MET_self_install_tools_Linux_64bit/README.md

 Information about the MET & METplus can be found at DTC's webiste: https://dtcenter.org/

+Script will install all required directories and librarires.

+### Script does not use Conda.

 # Important Information
 The Weather Research Forecast Model (WRF) or WRF Chemisty (WRFCHEM) must be installed prior to installing these programs.